davidrapan/ha-solcast/info.md

 v3.1.4
 - added solcast lookup for exact API counter and limit tracker (thanks @rany2)
+- new sensor to display API limit for account

 v3.1.3
 - renamed the attributes key in the daily forecasts attribute from Forecast to detailedForecast